Starting an Online Business on Amazon or eBay

 Factors to help you decide between Amazon and eBay

-Choose based on your products, budget, and growth plan.
-Amazon suits common items with steady demand. eBay fits niche, vintage, and one-off products better.
+Product type often decides the best first channel.
+Amazon works well for common items with steady search demand. eBay suits niche, vintage, collectible, and one-off products.
 Review the Right e-commerce platform for your business model and long-term plans.
-That choice shapes starting an online business and where you list first.

 Essential steps to starting an online business